smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 A more subtle violation of the specification may occur when the customer enables verbose logging - a third-party dependency might simply log data marked as sensitive, for example `tokio` or `hyper`.

 These two cases illustrate that `smithy-rs` can only prevent violation of the specification in a restricted scope - logs emitted from generated code and the runtime crates.
 A `smithy-rs` specific guideline should be available to the customer which outlines how to avoid violating the specification in areas outside of our control.

+### Routing

+The sensitive trait is applied to fields of structures.
+For this reason, in the general case, it's unknowable whether or not any given part of a request is sensitive until we determine which operation is tasked with handling the request and hence which fields are bound.
+Implementation wise, this means that any `Layer` applied _before_ routing has taken place cannot log anything sensitive without performing routing logic itself.

 ### Runtime Crates